 The function performs the following operations:

-• Computes PCA using highly variable genes when PCA is missing
+• Computes PCA using highly variable genes when PCA is missing or invalid

 • Utilizes scran for HVG selection and scater for PCA computation (soft dependencies)